 The key to this dish is batch-cooking rice.
-Which, I do often and talk about in PPF in various chapters.
-Batch-prepping staples like rice, beans, potatoes, and sweet potatoes makes quick meal prep a reality.
+Batch-prepping staples like rice, beans, potatoes, and sweet potatoes make quick meal prep a reality.

 The rice should be cooled, and it’s your choice whether to use

-I also tend to prep the veg earlier in the day.
+I also tend to prep the vegetables earlier in the day.
 At lunch hour when making other food, for instance.
 Then I have a very loose ‘mis en place‘.